-From Asia.
-Well-behaved, decorative thistle relative for the perennial border.
-Rugged-looking, erect, rigidly branched plant 2 to 4 ft. tall and 2 ft. wide, with coarse, prickly, deeply cut gray-green leaves to 1 ft. long.
-Distinctive flower heads are spherical, about the size of golf balls; they look like pincushions stuck full of tubular metallic blue pins.
-Bloom midsummer to late fall.
+These well-behaved, decorative thistle relatives are great for the perennial border.
+The rugged-looking plants are erect, rigidly branched to 2–4 ft. tall and 2 ft. wide, with coarse, prickly, deeply cut gray-green leaves to 1 ft. long.
+Their distinctive flower heads are spherical, about the size of golf balls, and they look like pincushions stuck full of tubular metallic blue pins.
+Globe thistles bloom from midsummer to late fall.
+Flowers are excellent for dried arrangements; cut them before they open and dry them upside down.

+Grow from divisions planted in spring or fall, or sow seeds in flats or open ground in spring.
 Provide average, well-drained soil and moderate water.
 (With enriched soil and regular moisture, may grow too robustly and require staking.)
-Clump can be left in place, undivided, for many years.
-Flowers are excellent for dried arrangements; cut them before they open and dry them upside down.
+Clump can be left in place, undivided, for years.

 Native to much of the northern hemisphere.
 Flat, basal rosette spreads vigorously by underground runne...

-This strain grows 20 in. tall and wide, with gold and green variegated foliage.
+Grows 20 in. tall and wide, with gold and green variegated foliage.
 You can get selections with blue, ...

 This strain grows to 20 in. tall and wide, with variegated foliage and blue, red, pink, purple, or whi...